A Foodie Break

 Bohemia, St. Helier

 Bohemia has made a name for itself as one of Jersey’s top restaurants and their afternoon tea certainly shows this.
 Reasonably priced and intricately presented, Bohemia offers you the charm of nostalgia with modern flavours.
 This afternoon tea has it all; visuals, flavours, smells and textures all served within a refined and subtle atmosphere.

 Don Street Deli, St. Helier

 Don Street Deli has everything you might need for the most luxurious picnic.
-Designed by Michelin starred chef Shaun Rankin, the shelves are stocked to the gills with quality products including speciality meats, artisan cheeses, tapas, truffles, preserves, pickles and the best virgin olive oil.
+The shelves are stocked to the gills with quality products including speciality meats, artisan cheeses, tapas, truffles, preserves, pickles and the best virgin olive oil.
 There are chocolates and a beautiful selection of wine that make for the perfect picnic.
 Staff will be happy to lend a hand and point you in the direction of exactly what it is you’re looking for, they’ll even prepare bespoke hampers and offer tasters so you get the best shopping experience.

 Honesty Boxes, Island-wide